• Skip to primary navigation

 Al pastor is a reference to the way to prepare and cook the meat.
 They're cooked on a vertical spit so that the meat can get crispy and caramelized on the outside.
 Think of tacos al pastor as the Mexican version of Lebanese shawarma tacos!

 Al pastor tacos are usually pork.
-For this vegan version, I used cauliflower.
-When recipe testing, I was trying to get the perfect balance of crunchy and tender to imitate meat.
+For this vegan al pastor version, I used cauliflower.
+When recipe testing, I tried to get the perfect balance of crunchy and tender to imitate meat.
 Do we roast the cauliflower first and then simmer with the sauce?
 Or do we sauté the cauliflower raw with the al pastor sauce in a pan to cook together?
 Both options seemed to make too many dishes to clean after the process and not the right balance.

 Vegan Cauliflower Tacos Al Pastor - cauliflower on sheet tray